What is surgical removal of piles?

 These measures can also reduce the risk of haemorrhoids returning or even developing in the first place.
 Medication that is applied directly to the patient’s back passage (topical treatments) or tablets bought from a pharmacy or prescribed by the patients GP may ease the symptoms and make it easier to pass stools.

-For more information search for ‘haemorrhoids’ on the NHS Choices website.
+- For more information search for ‘haemorrhoids’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG